internet-sicherheit/eco-blockchain-governance/technical/0005-node-technical-policies/README.md

 A realization of the hardware should consider the following points (the list is not exhaustive):

-- The node can run on dedicated server hardware or inside a server cluster
+- The node can run on dedicated server hardware or inside a hypervisor cluster
-- When running inside a sever cluster, the resources have to be dedicated to the node
+- When running inside a hypervisor cluster, the resources have to be dedicated to the node
 - Must have adequate computing power.
 - Must have sufficient memory.
 - Must have sufficient storage with the option to expand it.